 Computed Tomography (CT) Scan of the Head and Face

 A computed tomography (CT) scan uses X-rays to make pictures of the head and face.

 In some cases, a dye called contrast material may be put in a vein (IV) in your arm or into the spinal canal.
 The dye makes structures and organs easier to see on the CT pictures.
 The dye may be used to check blood flow and look for tumors, areas of inflammation, or nerve damage.

 A CT scan of the head can give some information about the eyes, facial bones, air-filled cavities (sinuses) within the bones around the nose, and the inner ear.
-If these areas are of concern, a specific CT scan of the area is usually
+If these areas are of concern, a specific CT scan of the area is usually done.

 A CT scan of the head may be used to evaluate headaches.
-For

 - Headaches: Should I Have Imaging Tests to Find Out What's Causing My Headaches?

 Health Tools help you make wise health decisions or take action to improve your health.

 A CT scan of the head is done to: